eaud/how-the-web-works-readme/README.md

 An analogy that works well is thinking of an apartment building.
 The domain is the entire building.
 Within that building though there are hundreds of apartments.
 We use the specific resource (or sometimes called path) to figure out that we care about apartment 4E.
 The numbering/lettering system is different for every apartment building just like how a server has it's resources laid out is a bit different for every website.
 For example doing a search on Google ends in a URL like this `https://www.google.com/search?q=URI` but searching for URI on facebook leads to this URL `https://www.facebook.com/search/top/?q=uri`.

-### Request Format

-So the client makes a request to YouTube's server.
-In this case, a request to `/adelevevo`.
-And the server responds with all the code associated with that resource `<!doctype html> .....</html>`, including all images, CSS files, JavaScript files, videos, music, etc.

-When the client makes a request, it includes other items besides just the URL in the "headers".
-The request header would look something like this.

-The request header contains all the information the server needs in order to fulfill the request.
-This ends up being a lot of meta-data that as a developer we don't need to worry too much about.
-The big elements are things like the web browser that is making the request, the time of the request and what sort of data type the request would like in response.

 ### HTTP Verbs